 Unleash your theatrical clown in this three day intensive taught by Stephanie Roberts.

-mask.
-She has been teaching clowning for 15 years and holds an MFA in ensemble-based physical theatre from Dell'Arte
+has been teaching clowning for 15 years and holds an MFA in ensemble-based physical theatre from Dell'Arte International School of

 |Sculpting Movement, Telling Stories

 with Kirsten Stephens, graduate of l’Ecole Internationale de

 The moment you arrive on stage, before you even open your mouth, you have